keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 rexe time elapsed: 0.051131 seconds.
 ```

-This extra output is sent to standard error (_stderr_) instead of standard output (_stdout_) so that it will not pollute the "real" data when stdout is piped to another command.
+This extra output is sent to standard error (_stderr_) instead of standard output
+(_stdout_) so that it will not pollute the "real" data when stdout is piped to
+another command.

+If verbose mode is enabled in configuration and you want to disable it, you can
+do so by using any of the following: `--[no-]verbose`, `-v n`, or `-v false`.

 ### More Examples